A CORNERSTONE OF CONSTRUCTION AND SUSTAINABLE EXCELLENCE

 There has been an explosion of Datacenter building worldwide as a result of capacity requirements and this has in turn resulted in a number of challenges for Datacenter operators.

 These challenges include delivering Datacenters cost-effectively and in a timely manner but also ensuring the Datacenter is cost effective and sustainable going forward and that the electrical infrastructure capacity is adequate for future expansion.

-In many construction projects, commissioning has been regarded as a necessary inconvenience, something that is ‘nice to have’, a means to get a necessary sign off or a cost that could be avoided.
+In many construction projects, commissioning has been regarded as a necessary inconvenience, something that is ‘nice to have the means to get a necessary sign-off a cost that could be avoided.

 However, commissioning is a critical part of any construction project especially in a modern datacenter world where Power Usage Effectiveness (PUE), Water Usage Effectiveness (WUE), Data Centre Infrastructure Efficiency (DCiE) and Leadership in Energy and Environmental Design (LEED) are key performance indicators (KPIs).
 Another key component of the construction and sustainability of a completed datacenter is the backup systems, 2N or N+1.